What Are Latent Defects Or Hidden Damages?

 - The purchaser acted on the false representation, entering into the contract in reliance on it, and suffered losses as a result.

-Identifying whether a defect is patent or latent, and whether either party involved in the transaction is liable to deal with the defect is heavily dependent on the particular facts.
+Identifying whether a defect is patent (visible) or latent (hidden), and whether either party involved in the transaction is liable to deal with the defect is heavily dependent on the particular facts.
 Whether you are a purchaser, seller, a property inspector, or a real estate agent/broker involved in a latent defect dispute, it is important to obtain legal advice from a qualified lawyer.
 There may be duties owed to either the seller, the purchaser, or both by any real estate agents/brokers involved in the transaction which also need to be considered when dealing with a potential misrepresentation issue in a real estate transaction.